ScentedMeatu/Book-Portal/README.md

   here if user select this option then 1st check if we have anything in cart or not.
 If not then display cart empty & display main menu again.
   If cart is not empty then show the below menu

-  1) increase quantity
+  a) increase quantity
-  2) decrease quantity
+  b) decrease quantity
-  3) remove
+  c) remove

   here for all 3 option u have to ask id from user

-  1) increase quantity -
+  i) increase quantity -
   	1st check if enter id is there in cart or not.
 If it is there then take new quantity from user.
 Add that user given quantity in existing book obj in cart list & substract it from booklist qunatity

-  2) decrease -
+  ii) decrease -
   	same like above one but here decrease / substract user entered quantity of book from cart list & increase in booklist

-  3) remove -
+  iii) remove -
   	remove the entire obj from cart list & add that qunatity back to booklist bookobj